 There is no “discovery” process, including the use of subpoenas from the court, in the collaborative process.
-If you suspect your spouse may hide information, collaborative divorce may not be right for you.
+So if you suspect your spouse may hide information, collaborative divorce may not be right for you.

 Hiding financial assets in a divorce is not a common occurrence, but it does happen.
 If a spouse doesn’t disclose assets during the divorce and the former spouse discovers the deception later, the court may reopen your divorce to alter the settlement.

-Once the spouses have negotiated the terms of the divorce, their lawyers draft a settlement agreement for both parties to sign.
+Once the spouses have negotiated the divorce terms, their lawyers draft a settlement agreement for both parties to sign.
 Be careful not to sign the document unless you agree to each of the divorce terms.
 If the judgment is fair and reasonable to both spouses, a judge will sign it, and it will become your final judgment of divorce.

 Is Collaborative Law the Right Process for You?

 Whether a collaborative divorce is right for you depends on each spouse’s opinion on the process, willingness to negotiate, and ability to work together.
-If you and your spouse have a history of domestic violence or you’re unable to communicate, it’s likely that you’ll need to file for a contested divorce, which typically focuses on what each spouse is entitled to by state law.
+For example, if you and your spouse have a history of domestic violence or you’re unable to communicate, you’ll likely need to file for a contested divorce, which typically focuses on what each spouse is entitled to by state law.

-If, however, you are both able to discuss the terms of your divorce rationally, you may save time and money using the collaborative process.
+If you can both discuss the terms of your divorce rationally, you may save time and money using the collaborative process.

 Contact our Divorce Lawyers for a Free Consultation

 Bear in mind that divorce is messy, and both spouses will probably experience intense feelings during the process of ending a relationship.
-In collaborative divorce, it’s important for positive communication to continue.
+In collaborative divorce, positive communication needs to continue.

 It’s like;y that both spouses will walk away from the process feeling as though they didn’t receive everything they wanted.
 But a collaborative divorce allows the couple to keep the power to decide how to proceed with the essential divorce issues without third-party intervention (in other words, the judge.)